Vessel-App/vessel-cli/readme.md

 ## Project Configuration

 Your project will contain a `vessel.yml` file.
 You can customize configuration there!

-> More on this coming up as features are added.

 By default, Vessel will forward `localhost:8000` to port `80` in the development environment, allowing you to view your application without exposing it to the world.